 5. Sriracha Wings with Pale Ales

 Like the garlic chilli sauce Sriracha, pale ales work well with almost anything.
-However, when you combine them it does turn into something special.
-Pale ales provide a lot of the same flavours as an IPA, but with more moderate bitterness.
+However, when you combine them, it does turn into something special.
+Pale ales provide many of the same flavours as an IPA but with more moderate bitterness.

-So, it doesn’t distract at all from the delicious taste of Sriracha wings, but only adds a gorgeous aftertaste.
+So, it doesn’t distract from the delicious taste of Sriracha wings but only adds a gorgeous aftertaste.

 6. Mexican Dry Rub Wings with Sours